Multi-person 3D pose estimation from unlabelled data: Method

-Regarding the training process, as explained in the introduction, it follows a self-supervised learning approach.
-In this way, there is no need to use a ground truth to compare the output, since the loss function can be inferred from the input data.
-However, calculating this loss is not trivial in this case since the network infers 3D poses from 2D positions.
-Our approach to solve this problem is to back-project the 3D coordinates of the keypoints predicted by the network into each image.
-The translation between world and image coordinates is done by using the transformation matrices obtained during the calibration process and the intrinsic properties of each camera.
-Using the back-projected coordinates and the coordinates yielded by the skeleton detector, an error measurement of the estimation of the network is obtained.
-This error is used to define the loss function that the network must minimise.
-More formally, assuming that the output of the network $o$ is represented as a vector of 3D positions corresponding to the estimation of the person's keypoints coordinates:
+The training process, as explained in the introduction, follows a self-supervised learning approach, which represents the main advantage of this approach.
+This way, there is no need to use a ground truth to compare the output, since the loss function only uses the data from the skeleton detectors.
+However, calculating this loss is not trivial, since the network infers 3D poses from 2D positions.
+Our approach to solving this problem is to project the 3D coordinates of the keypoints predicted by the network into each camera used for training ($\mathbb{C}_t$).
+The transformation between global and image coordinates is done by using the projection matrices ($T^c \; \forall c \in \mathbb{C}_t$) obtained during the calibration process.
+Using the projected coordinates and the coordinates yielded by the skeleton detector, a measurement of the estimation error of the network is obtained.
+This error defines the loss function that the network is trained to minimise.
+More formally, assuming that the output of the network $o$ is represented as a vector of 3D positions corresponding to the estimation of the subject's keypoints coordinates:

-with $N_k$ the number of keypoints, and being $T_{c}$ the projection matrix of the camera $c$, a vector $p_c$ of image projected positions ($p_{ci}$) can be obtained for each camera as follows:
+with $N_k$ the number of keypoints, a vector $p^c$ of image projected positions ($p^c_{i}$) can be obtained for each camera as follows\footnote{The conversions between homogeneous and standard coordinates are omitted for simplification}:

-Using $p_{c}$ and the set of detected keypoints ($S_c=\{s_{ck}\}$) for each camera $c$, the projection error $e$ is computed as
+Using $p^{c}$ and the set of detected keypoints ($S^c=\{s^c_{k}\}$) for each camera $c$, the projection error $e$ is computed as

-being $d(\cdot)$ the distance between the projected and detected points.
-In particular, we use the Manhattan distance for $d$.
+being $d(\cdot)$ the Manhattan distance between the projected and detected points.

-Applying equation \ref{projection_error} to each sample of a data batch $B$ of size $BS$, the final loss is calculated using the mean squared error:
+Applying equation \ref{projection_error} to each sample of the dataset $D$, the final loss is calculated using the mean squared error:

-being $e_b$ the result of equation \ref{projection_error} for the sample $b$.
+being $e_d$ the result of equation \ref{projection_error} for the sample $d$.